cabal-club/cable-core.js/INDEXES.md

 ### Author
 The author view indexes all posts by the public key that authored a given post.
-The view key also includes what type of post it was, a `post/text` or a `post/join` for instance.
-The post type information is represented by the post type ids defined in the cable spec.
-The view indexes these posts mapping the public key and the post type to the corresponding post hash.
+The view key also includes what type of post it was; e.g. a `post/text` or a `post/join`.
+Which type of post it was is encoded by using the corresponding post type ID as defined in the cable spec.
+Entries are indexed by mapping the public key and the post type to the corresponding post hash.

 You can query for any given `post_type` authored by any given public key.

-    !author!<pubkey>!<post_type-id>!<mono-ts> -> <hash>
+    !author!<mono-ts>!<pubkey>!<post_type-id> -> <hash>

 The existence of this view facilitates deleting all posts authored by pubkey, which would be useful if a pubkey has been blocked and you no longer want to host the content they authored.